-- 15.8.1 Considerable data indicates that the Brickworks site is unsuitable for housing because of unstable areas.
-As a consequence development will be difficult and costly, particularly for medium density housing proposed on the quarry rim adjacent to Schomburgk Street. - 15.8.2 The issue of site instability has not been addressed in relation to the costs and safety of establishing the proposed Quarry Park. - 15.8.3 The quarry, and other parts of the Brickworks site have significant areas of loose fill.
+- 15.8.2 The issue of site instability has not been addressed in relation to the costs and safety of establishing the proposed Quarry Park. - 15.8.3 The quarry, and other parts of the Brickworks site have significant areas of loose fill.
 This fill comprises whole brick, cobbles, boulders of siltstone, quarry off cuts, glass, bitumen, ash and other anthropogenic materials.
 This fill is uncompacted and prone to collapse upon disturbance.
 Many of the geotechnical sampling bore holes collapsed during sample drilling.
-Removal of fill will be required for any development of the area (SMEC 2013b). - 15.8.4 Previous investigations of this site during the 1981 liquidation of previous lease holder Allan Marr's business found most of this area unsuitable for housing development because of instability and contamination issues.
-It was for that reason that only Lane Poole Place and Woolls-Schomburgk Street adjacent to the quarry were able to be commercially developed for housing (Personal communication, liquidators for Alan Marr May 2014). - 15.8.5 The difficulty, full costs and safety issues of decontaminating and stabilising the Brickworks site has not been included in the design, density and feasibility of the proposed development.
+Removal of fill will be required for any development of the area (SMEC 2013b). - 15.8.4 Previous investigations of this site during the 1981 liquidation of previous owner Allan Marr's business found most of this area unsuitable for housing development because of instability and contamination issues.
+It was for that reason that only Lane Poole Place and Woolls-Schomburgk Street adjacent to the quarry were able to be commercially developed for housing (Personal communication, Liquidators for Alan Marr May 2014). - 15.8.5 The difficulty, full costs and safety issues of decontaminating and stabilising the Brickworks site has not been included in the design, density and feasibility of the proposed development.
 The available data suggests the housing development in the Brickworks site is not viable.